A Thoughtworks perspective on CircleCI’s 2026 State of Software Delivery Report

 The report identifies a striking elite: fewer than one in 20 teams has managed to scale both code creation and code delivery simultaneously.
 These teams saw main-branch throughput grow 26% while feature-branch activity surged 85%.
 The top performer ran approximately 136,000 workflows per day — an order of magnitude beyond anything previously observed in the dataset.

 CircleCI attributes this to strong validation systems, feedback loops and recovery workflows.
-We agree, but would frame it more broadly: these teams have invested in their engineering platforms.
+We agree and would frame it more broadly: these teams have invested in their engineering platforms.
 They have built the internal developer platforms, automated quality gates and observability infrastructure that allow AI-generated change to flow through the system without overwhelming it.

 This aligns with another core finding from the 2025 DORA Report: quality internal platforms are the essential foundation for AI success.
 As Thoughtworks’ Chris Westerhold has argued, while individual productivity soars with AI, sustainable success requires treating AI adoption as an organizational transformation — one centered on platform engineering and developer experience, not just tool procurement.